arma-events/icon-font/CONTRIBUTING.md

 To build the font, `npm` and Node.js is required.
 Simply install all dependencies (run `npm ci`) and then run `npm run build` in the root directory of this repository.

-The output directory (`./out/`) includes an `example.html`-file, which can be used to check whether all icons are rendered correctly.
+You can also use `npm run build:example`.
+This will create an output directory (`./out/`) including an `example.html`-file, which can be used to check whether all icons are rendered correctly.